scummvm/scummvm/doc/docportal/advanced_options/graphics.rst

 There are five stretch modes:

 - Center - centers the image in the window.
-- Pixel-perfect scaling - keeps the image at its resolution.
+- Pixel-perfect scaling - scales the image to a multiple of the original game resolution as much as possible (for example, 2x, 3x, 4x and so on), and fills the remaining empty space with black borders.
-- Fit to window - fits the image to the window, but maintains the aspect ratio; does not stretch it to fill the window.
+- Fit to window - fits the image to the window, but maintains the aspect ratio and does not stretch it to fill the window.
 - Stretch - stretches the image to fill the window
--  Fit to window (4:3) - fits the image to the window, at a 4:3 aspect ratio.
+-  Fit to window (4:3) - fits the image to the window, at a forced 4:3 aspect ratio.

 Render mode
 -------------